mackoj/SchemeGeneratorPlugin/README.md

 To use it you have to set a configuration file at the root of your project named `schemeGenerator.json`.
 This file contain theses keys:
-- schemesDirectory: A string that represent where the schemes will be saved(if you use TCA you can put it in workspace)
+- `schemesDirectory`: A string that represent where the schemes will be saved(if you use TCA you can put it in workspace)
-- removeNotGeneratedSchemes: A bool that represent if it should remove schemes that are no longer in Package.swift
+- `removeNotGeneratedSchemes`: A bool that represent if it should remove schemes that are no longer in Package.swift
-- overwriteAlreadyGeneratedSchemes: A bool that represent if it should force the overwrite of schemes already present scheme
+- `overwriteAlreadyGeneratedSchemes`: A bool that represent if it should force the overwrite of schemes already present scheme
-- excludedSchemes: A Array of String that represent the **name** of the schemes files that already exist and should not be processed
+- `excludedSchemes`: A Array of String that represent the **name** of the schemes files that already exist and should not be processed
-- verbose: A bool that represent if it should print more information in the console
+- `verbose`: A bool that represent if it should print more information in the console

 ```json
 {
   "schemesDirectory": "Project/project.xcworkspace/xcshareddata/xcschemes",